Government Resumes: An Overview

 - Summary / key qualifications

-- Employment history (including role responsibilities & key achievements)
+- Employment history (including role responsibilities and key achievements)

 - Education / courses